Quantum spectral curve for (q,t)-matrix model: Nekrasov--Shatashvili limit

 where $K_{\pm}(z) = \prod_{a=2}^K (z - m_a^{\pm})$ and $P_{K-1}(z) = \sum_{a=0}^{K-1} h_a z^{K-a-1}$ are polynomials of degree $K-1$ containing Casimir operators of the spins and the Hamiltonians of the chain respectively and $\mathfrak{q}$ is the parameter of the twist matrix.
 The matrix model parameters are identified with the spin chain parameters as follows:

 and one should write $q$ instead of $t$ in Eq.~\eqref{eq:22}.

-Let us clarify the relation of the integrable system we have just obtained and the Seiberg--Witten integrable system~\cite{IntSyst}.
+Let us clarify the relation of the integrable system we have just obtained and the Seiberg--Witten integrable system~\cite{IntSyst1},~\cite{IntSyst2}.
 Due to the AGT correspondence the $q$-deformed conformal block we consider is equal to partition function of the five-dimensional $SU(2)^{K-2}$ gauge theory.
 In turn this gauge theory is associated with the XXZ spin chain with two spins from symmetric representations of $U_q(\mathfrak{gl}_{K-1})$ algebra.
-This is notably \emph{different} from the spin chain described by~\eqref{eq:23}, which has $K-1$ spins of $U_q(\mathfrak{gl_2})$.
+This is notably \emph{different} from the spin chain described by~\eqref{eq:23}, which has $K-1$ spins of $U_q(\mathfrak{gl}_2)$.

 The resolution of this seeming discrepancy requires the notion of \emph{spectral duality}.
-There are in fact two equivalent chains with the Baxter equations related by this duality (it can be though of as just the Fourier transform in the spectral parameter)~\cite{spectral}.
+There are in fact two equivalent chains with the Baxter equations related by this duality (it can be thought of as just the Fourier transform in the spectral parameter)~\cite{spectral1},~\cite{spectral2},~\cite{spectral3},~\cite{spectral4}.
 One is the Seiberg--Witten integrable system, while the other is the system arising from the AGT dual conformal block.
+The two systems are described by two different $(q,t)$-matrix models, which are related by a very nontrivial integral transform.
+To make the spectral duality explicit one needs to decompose both integrals in terms of refined topological vertices and use the slicing invariance property of refined topological strings.